Baileys Bread and Butter Pudding with Chocolate and Orange

 Best eaten fresh: This pudding is at its absolute best straight from the oven while the top is still crispy and the custard is warm and just set.
 Serve it the day you make it if you possibly can.

 Freezer: Not recommended.
-The custard does not freeze well and the texture of the bread becomes unpleasantly soggy on defrosting.
+The custard does not freeze well and the bread turns unpleasantly soggy on defrosting.
 This one is best made fresh and eaten within a couple of days.

-Avoid overbaking: The custard should still have a slight jiggle in the centre when you take it out of the oven.
-If it is fully set and firm, it has gone too far and will be dry rather than luscious.
-Pull it out while it still wobbles a little, it will continue to set as it rests.
+Avoid: Do not overbake it.
+The custard should still have a slight jiggle in the centre when it comes out of the oven.
+If it is fully set and firm in the dish it has gone too far and will be dry rather than luscious.
+Pull it while it still wobbles, it carries on setting as it rests.

 Frequently Asked Questions

-Absolutely.
-Simply replace the Baileys with the same amount of whole milk.
-You will lose the boozy warmth but the pudding will still be rich, custardy, and delicious.
+Can you make bread and butter pudding without Baileys?
+Yes.
+Replace the Baileys with the same amount of whole milk.
+You lose the boozy warmth but the pudding is still rich, custardy and delicious.
 A teaspoon of extra vanilla or a pinch of cinnamon in the custard helps fill the gap.

-All ovens vary, so don't panic.
+Why is my bread and butter pudding still liquid in the middle?
+All ovens vary, so do not panic.
 Cover the top loosely with foil to stop it browning further and give it another 10 minutes, checking every 5.
-The custard should be just set with a slight wobble rather than sloshy.
-A skewer inserted in the middle should come out with just a little custard clinging to it.
+The custard should be just set with a slight wobble rather than sloshy, and a skewer in the middle should come out with only a little custard clinging to it.

-Yes, and it actually improves for it.
-Assemble the pudding up to a few hours ahead, cover, and refrigerate.
-Take it out 20 minutes before baking to come back to room temperature, then bake as normal.
-This extra soaking time makes the custard even more deeply infused into the bread.
+Can you make bread and butter pudding the day before?
+You can assemble it up to a few hours ahead, cover it and refrigerate, then take it out 20 minutes before baking and bake as normal.
+That extra soaking time makes the custard even more deeply infused into the bread.
+Baking it a full day ahead is not ideal, because the crisp top softens once it cools.

-Yes easily.
-Halve all the ingredients and use a smaller baking dish, around 18x18cm or similar.
-Check it from 20 to 25 minutes as it will cook faster in a shallower dish.
+Can you halve a bread and butter pudding recipe?
+Yes, easily.
+Halve all the ingredients and use a smaller dish, around 18x18cm.
+Start checking it from 20 to 25 minutes, as it cooks faster in a shallower dish.

-Any similar-sized ovenproof dish works well.
-A slightly smaller dish will give you a deeper pudding that needs a few extra minutes in the oven.
-A slightly larger dish will give a shallower result that cooks a little faster, so start checking from 25 minutes.
+What size dish do you need for bread and butter pudding?
+An 18x23cm dish is ideal for this quantity, but any similar-sized ovenproof dish works.
+A slightly smaller dish gives a deeper pudding that needs a few extra minutes.
+A larger one gives a shallower result, so start checking from 25 minutes.

-Yes, this is a great way to use up bread you have saved in the freezer.
-Defrost it fully first and let it dry out on the bench for a while before using, as frozen bread can be wetter than naturally stale bread.
+Can you use frozen bread for bread and butter pudding?
+Yes, and it is a great way to use up bread you have saved in the freezer.
+Defrost it fully first and let it dry out on the bench for a while before using, as frozen bread comes back wetter than naturally stale bread.
 The drier the bread, the better it soaks up the custard.

 You Might Also Like